msohcw/deep-q-learning-flappy-bird/Deep Q-Learning From Scratch.md

 In the tabular version we used a lookup table as the Q function.
 But there's some significant downsides to this solution.

 *     There's limited generalisability.
 That is if we have a new state $y$ that differs from seen state $x$ by some small distance e.g. 1 indice, the agent doesn't learn from $x$ at all.
-That is, it doesn't generalise well to previously unseen states.
+That is, it doesn't generalize well to previously unseen states.

 *     The limiting factor is memory.
 A lookup table for a state like the Atari 2600 pixel frame would be impossibly large to store.